spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 ### sentiment_analysis.py
 * This script conducts sentiment analysis, assessing subjectivity and polarity of text data stored in a .csv file.

+### simplified_roulette.py
+* This script simulates a simplified (only color bets and straight bets) version of roulette with three different roulette wheels (No Zero, French/Single Zero, and American/Double Zero).

 ### slot_machine.py
 * This script simulates how upper confidence bound reinforcement learning works with a slot machine and prompts the user for the beginning balance and how many times to play.